bbc/rd-apmm-python-lib-mediagrains/README.md

 # rd-apmm-python-lib-mediagrains

 A python library for handling grain-based media in a python-native style.
-Please read the poydoc documentation for more details.
+Please read the pydoc documentation for more details.

 Provides constructor functions for various types of grains and classes that nicely wrap those grains, as well as a full serialisation and